 |---|---|---|---|---|---|

-AttendanceBot's strongest integration evidence is its native connectivity with Slack and Microsoft ecosystem tools.
-[13] [14] Buyers utilizing Gusto, ADP, or BambooHR should verify the exact data sync direction (e.g., one-way vs. two-way sync) during their trial.
+The strongest integration evidence points to its foundational architecture within Slack and Microsoft Teams [18] [19].
+Buyers utilizing Gusto or BambooHR should verify the exact data fields that sync during payroll reporting to ensure a smooth handoff [20] [21].

 | Integration | Category | Support level | Evidence strength | Notes | Source |